Loading...

 Elizabeth was furious with Devereux and she ordered him to stay in Ireland and effectively kind of fix his mess.

-But rather than do that, Devereux defied her orders, he left Ireland, so he left his command to return to England and try to speak to Elizabeth himself.
+He left Ireland, so he left his command to return to England and try to speak to Elizabeth himself.

-And this was a crime which saw Devereux placed into house arrest.
+And this was a crime which saw Devereux placed under house arrest and he was also deprived of his monopoly.

-So wines that you would drink as part of your desserts.
+And Devereux's monopoly was sweet wines, so wines that you would drink as part of your desserts.

-This made Devereux a huge amount of money and now suddenly it's all gone.
+This made Devereux a huge amount of money and now suddenly, it's all gone.

-Facing the loss of his political power due to his arrest and the loss of his wealth due to losing the sweet wine monopoly, Devereux launched a half-hearted rebellion in 1601.
+Facing the loss of his political power due to his arrest, and the loss of his wealth due to losing the sweet wine monopoly, Devereux launched a half-hearted rebellion in 1601.

 It failed and he was beheaded.

-But Elizabeth did not live to see it.
+Tyrone's rebellion was successfully put down on 30 March 1603, but Elizabeth did not live to see it.

 She had died six days earlier.

-Now, let's go through a quick check for understanding here.
+Now let's go through a quick check for understanding here.

-So true or false?
-Essex was rewarded for helping to end the Nine Years' War.
+Essex was rewarded for helping to end the Nine Years War.

-Is that true or false?
-All right, if you chose false, then congratulations, you are correct.
+All right, if you chose false then congratulations, you are correct.

-But let's justify this answer now, why was it false?
-Is it false because Essex was actually punished for acting against Elizabeth orders?
 Or was it false because Essex was executed after being captured by Irish rebels?
-So choose your justification now.

-Okay, if you chose A, then congratulations.
+Okay, if you chose A, then congratulations, that is correct.

 Okay, let's move on then to our final task for today, which is this question that has been in the back of our minds for the whole of this lesson.

-I want us to think, is it accurate to describe the Elizabethan period as a Golden Age?
-So I want you to write a balanced answer.
+I want us to think, is it accurate to describe the Elizabethan period as a golden age.

-I want give evidence to suggest that this statement is correct, followed by evidence to suggest that, nope, this statement is incorrect.
+I want to give evidence to suggest that this statement is correct, followed by evidence to suggest that, nope, this statement is incorrect.

 Okay, welcome back.

-I've done two model answers for you.
+And I've done two model answers for you.

 Hopefully yours looks something similar to one of these.